polyaxon/polyaxon/site/docs/setup/platform/common-reference.md

       enabled: true
       secretName: 'polyaxon-cert'
     ```
- 3. Set the service type to `NodePort` and update the api's service port to 443.
+ 3. Set the service type to `NodePort` and update the API's service port to 443.

  N.B.
-By default Polyaxon mounts the ssl certificate and key to `/etc/ssl`, this value can be updated using the `.Values.ssl.path`.
+By default Polyaxon mounts the SSL certificate and key to `/etc/ssl`, this value can be updated using the `.Values.ssl.path`.

 ## dns